 - Get Tested if Possible

-Because we’re at the height of flu season, you may be wondering if your symptoms are, in fact, symptoms of the coronavirus.
-If you have a fever, shortness of breath, a cough, or are in one of the high-risk groups below, you should contact your healthcare provider right away to see if you need to be tested for COVID-19.
+Anyone experiencing symptoms or has been exposed to the virus within the incubation period of 14 days.
+If you have a fever, shortness of breath, a cough, or are in one of the high-risk groups below, you should contact your healthcare provider right away to see if you can get tested for COVID-19.

 These are the following people who are at risk for COVID-19: